How to Use Seedance 2.0 Text to Video: Step-by-Step Guide for Beginners

 Words that help vs words to avoid

-Words to avoid: Vague modifiers like “cinematic” without context.
-“Fast” everything creates chaos.
-If you’re seeing wobble or jitter, you probably asked for fast camera + fast cuts + busy scene all at once.
-Dial one thing back.
+Words to avoid: vague modifiers like cinematic without context.
+Fast everything creates chaos.
+If you’re seeing wobble or jitter in your output, check whether you stacked three speed signals (fast camera + fast cuts + busy scene) in one prompt—I did this once and got a smeared frame collage.
+Dial one thing back, then re-run.

 Controlling native audio in your prompt

 Oh, this one’s lovely.
-Seedance 2.0 generates audio natively alongside video—music, dialogue, sound effects—all synchronized frame by frame.
+Seedance 2.0 generates audio natively alongside video—music, dialogue, sound effects—synchronized to the frame.
 No post-production layering.
 When it works, it’s magic.

 Specifying dialogue (language + tone + pacing)